What to submit

 If submitting translations, please include the original text of the poem following the translated text.
 You must have permission from the author of the original, or your translation should be of a public domain work, to be eligible for consideration.

-Please do not submit more than once in the same month unless explicitly requested.
+To keep responses fast and personal, please do not submit more than once in the same month unless explicitly requested.

 Timetable

 Submissions are considered on a rolling basis and may be placed several months in the future, depending on fit with upcoming issues.
+Minimum lead time is presently four months.

 Reach out again if you haven’t received a response to your submission within 4 days.